 TradCircle is dedicated to the Blessed Trinity and claims Our Lady of the Blessed Trinity as patroness of this site and its members.
 The Circle is the symbol of the Trinity, Almighty God who is one yet three, whose Three Divine Persons are never alone.
 They are "the three holiest persons in Heaven," as St. John of the Cross said.
 The purpose of this website is to encourage isolated Catholics not to be alone, but to associate virtually with other Catholics as well as to help them persevere and grow in the faith, the love of God, and eventually the easier to reach Heaven.
 It has also helped some people to meet, court, and get married, though that is not the only purpose of this site.

-While there are other Traditional Catholic social networks out there, we are the only one that requires a profile picture, a real first and last name, and a filled-out profile to ensure that those on here are actually interested in being part of a community, not in just "browsing."
+While there are other Traditional Catholic social networks out there, we are the only one that requires a profile picture of yourself, a real first and last name, and a filled-out profile to ensure that those on here are actually interested in being part of a community, not in just "browsing."
 We look forward to getting to know you!
 Every few months we periodically go through our rolls to make sure that our members are actually active and participating.

 To be clear - Members are expected to be active within a moving 30-day window.
 Activity is defined as posting pictures, posting in forums, etc. Inactive members may be suspended, without warning, with reinstatement possible should they express a wish to be more active on this site.
 Profiles may be provisionally approved but will be expected to confirm to all standards within 24 hours.
 Membership here is not a right, but a privilege.

 Our norms and expectations for modesty and photos on this site are outlined here.